RadiumGu/AWS-FIS-MCP/README.md

-# AWS Fault Injection Service (FIS) FastMCP Server
+# AWS Fault Injection Service (FIS) MCP Server

-This FastMCP server provides tools for working with AWS Fault Injection Service (FIS), allowing users to create, manage, and execute fault injection experiments through Amazon Q.
+This MCP server provides tools for working with AWS Fault Injection Service (FIS), allowing users to create, manage, and execute fault injection experiments.

 ## Overview

 AWS Fault Injection Service (FIS) is a managed service that enables you to perform fault injection experiments on your AWS workloads.
-This FastMCP server extends Amazon Q's capabilities to interact with FIS, making it easier to create and manage chaos engineering experiments.
+This MCP server extends Amazon Q's capabilities to interact with FIS, making it easier to create and manage chaos engineering experiments.

 ## Features